 When Studying a Culture or Time Period:

-Please refer to these Subject Guides and Course Guides.
+Please also refer to these Subject Guides and Course Guides.

 Before searching for primary sources it can be helpful to use Background Reference Resources to identify specific events or people pertaining to your topic, then you can investigate these in the Primary Source Databases.